-- The Plan, or its administrators, may disclose "summary health information" to Leidos if requested, for purposes of obtaining premium bids to provide coverage under the Plan, or for modifying, amending, or terminating the Plan.
-Summary health information is information that summarizes participants' claims information, but from which names and other identifying information has been removed. - The Plan, or its administrators, may disclose to Leidos information on whether an individual is eligible and/or participating in the Plan.
-This eligibility and/or participation disclosure is limited to Benefits and other Human Resources groups (as necessary toadminister benefits).
-No individual private health information is required for these purposes.
+The Plan, or Benefit Service Providers, may disclose "summary health information" to Leidos, if requested, for purposes of obtaining premium bids to provide coverage under the Plan, or for modifying, amending, or terminating the Plan.
+Summary health information is information that summarizes participants' claims information, but without participants' names or other identifying information.

-In addition, you should know that Leidos cannot and will not use health information obtained from the Plan for any employment-related actions.
-However, health information collected by Leidos from other sources, for example under the Family and Medical Leave Act, Americans with Disabilities Act, or workers' compensation is not protected under HIPAA (although this type of information may be protected under other federal or state laws).
+The Plan, or Benefit Service Providers, may disclose to Leidos whether an individual is eligible and/or participating in the Plan.
+Despite the limited circumstances described above, please note that Leidos cannot and will not use PHI obtained from the Plan for any employment-related actions.
+Please note that this limitation does not apply to health information Leidos collects from other sources, such as health information collected from third parties administering Leidos' workers compensation benefits, disability benefits, and other benefit offerings that are not covered by HIPAA, or health information that Leidos collects in complying with the Family and Medical Leave Act, Americans with Disabilities Act, or workers' compensation laws (although this type of information may be protected under other federal or state laws).